mehonal/flasky-notes/readme.md

 # How to deploy

-Currently all the Python code is packed in app.py.
+Currently all the Python code is packed in `app.py`.

+First you must ensure you have the required modules installed through pip.
+You can do this by running:

+`pip install -r requirements.txt`

+Once you've installed the requirements, you can serve the app.

 The `serve_live.py` file uses waitress to serve the web app.
-Alternatively, you can serve it using `serve_local.py` to serve it on localhost
+Alternatively, you can serve it using `serve_local.py` to serve it on localhost.

 # Future Goals

 - Add Support for Encryption
 - Add Note Sharing with public links
-- Improve Design

 # License

-The code is licensed under MIT license.
+Flasky Notes is an open source project from Mehonal, licensed under [MIT](https://opensource.org/licenses/MIT) license.
+Mehonal reserves the right to change the license of future releases of Flasky Notes.